 The application for a Coastal Erosion Management Permit must be filed with the Town's Division of Environmental Protection (§ 76-5 [H]).
-The determination of the Director of the Division of Environmental

-Protection is subject to appeal to the Coastal Erosion Hazard Board of Review, which is comprised of the Town Zoning Board of Appeals (§ 76-9 [A]).
+The determination of the Director of the Division of Environmental Protection is subject to appeal to the Coastal Erosion Hazard Board of Review, which is comprised of the Town Zoning Board of Appeals (§ 76-9 [A]).
 The Coastal Erosion Hazard Board of Review is authorized to affirm, modify, and/or annul any order; hear, and decide appeals on the Director's interpretation; and to affirm the requirement, decision, or determination of the Director by written decision after a public hearing (§ 76-9 [A]).

 The chapter includes detailed prohibitions of activities in Coastal Erosion Hazard Areas.
-Town Code §§ 76-4 (A) (1)-(2) and (B) (1)-(2) preclude excavation, grading, mining, or dredging that is reasonably anticipated to result in the diminution of erosion protection afforded by existing features and construction of new structure(s) in the near-shore and beach areas.
+Town Code §§ 76-4 (A) (1)-(2) and (B) (1)-(2) preclude excavation, grading, mining, or dredging that is reasonably anticipated to result in the diminution of erosion protection afforded by existing features and construction of new structure(s) in the nearshore and beach areas.
 Similarly, §§ 76-4 (C) (1), 76-4 (C) (3), 76-4 (D) (1), and 76-4 (D) (3) prohibits the excavation, grading, or mining and construction of new structure(s) in primary dune or bluff areas.
 Further, §§ 76-4 (C) (2) and 76-4 (D) (2) preclude unauthorized vehicular traffic in primary dune or bluff areas, while § 76-4 (D) (4) prohibits the disturbance of soil(s) that may be reasonably anticipated to result in the redirection of surface water runoff over a bluff face.
 Finally, §§ 76-4 (A) (3), 76-4 (B) (4), 76-4 (C) (5), and 76-4 (D) (6) preclude all activities not otherwise permitted by Chapter 76.

 The requirements to obtain a Coastal Erosion Management Permit set forth in § 76-5 (A)-(K) are preempted by PSL § 130.
-In addition, the Applicant requests that the NYSPSC refuse to apply the following restrictions found in this Chapter due to existing technology and factors of cost or economics, specifically: §§ 76-4 (A) (1)-(3), (B) (1)-(2) and (4), 76-4 (C) (1)-(3) and (5), and 76-4 (D) (1)-(3) and (6), because such activities could be needed in the course of constructing the Project within the Town.
+In addition, the Applicant requests that the NYSPSC refuse to apply the following restrictions found in this Chapter for the short-term and temporary construction phase of the Project because they are unreasonably restrictive in view of existing technology: §§ 76-4 (A) (1)-(3), (B) (1)-(2) and (4), 76-4 (C) (1)-(3) and (5), and 76-4 (D) (1)-(3) and (6).
+Such activities will be needed in the course of constructing the Project within the Town and cannot be avoided, making compliance with these requirements technically impossible.
 While the Applicant is utilizing HDD to cross beneath dunes, bluffs and the beach to avoid permanent disturbances, some temporary impacts are anticipated to coastal resources due to the required pipe stringing along the beach during the construction process.